Updated: Nov 24

 There are multiple factors that can cause NK levels to be too low in the body, the main factors being autoimmune disorders and genetic disorders.
 These types of disorders can cause NK cells to be less responsive, improperly responsive, or simply found in lower levels than they are in healthy individuals, and this can make those with autoimmune/genetic disorders more prone to certain types of viruses and tumors.

 T-Cells are a lymphocyte that is made in the bone marrow and matures in the Thymus gland, which is where they get their name “T-Cells” from.
 (Thymus Cell) T-cells mature in the thymus gland and this is where they develop into helper, regulatory, cytotoxic, or memory T-cells.
 After these cells fully mature in the thymus, they are then sent out to penetrate tissue and circulate in the bloodstream and lymphatic system.
 They are similar to many other lymphatic cells in many ways, but what separates T-cells from other lymphatic cells, is the presence of a T-cell receptor on the surface of the cell.
-When the receptors on these T-cells get stimulated by appropriate antigens (like Dendritic cells talked about below) helper T-cells secrete another type of chemical messengers called cytokines, which instructs and helps the body develop more antibody-producing cells in response to an invasion by a bacteria, virus, or other pathogens.
-Regulatory T-cells act by controlling immune reactions. (hence their name) Cytotoxic T-cells, are activated by various cytokines, and bind to and kill infected cells and cancer cells.
+These T-cell receptors allow these lymphatic cells to communicate with other immune cells in a very unique way.
+When the receptors on these T-cells get stimulated by appropriate antigens (like Dendritic cells talked about below) the helper T-cells secrete another type of chemical messengers called cytokines, which instructs and helps the body develop more antibody-producing cells in response to an invasion by a bacteria, virus, or other pathogens.
+Regulatory T-cells act by controlling immune reactions. (hence their name) Cytotoxic T-cells are activated by various cytokines, and bind to and kill infected cells and cancer cells.

 A Macrophage is a large white blood cell whose primary purpose is to locate microscopic foreign bodies and eat them.
 These cells actually engulf unknown particles and digest them.
 When these cells eat and digest pathogens in the body, they release a chemical that alerts the rest of the immune system that a war is taking place and that they are working to consume the unwanted invaders.
 So in this way Macrophage cells act both as fighters cells and as an alert system in the body to help rally troops.